M3 Total Wellness

 • repair muscle tissue

-• support future performance
+• support hydration

 How to fix it

-• Eat within 1–2 hours after training
+• Eat within ~30–90 minutes after training when possible

 • Combine carbohydrates and protein